 I pushed aside the rustling caused by the wind in the cornfields and entered the sacred cemetery grounds.
 I paused just inside the gate and studied the cemetery.
 Only a handful of graves were marked with flags, so I was hoping the graves I sought were marked, which would make my visit easier.

 Before I set out to search for the graves, I turned my attention to the monument which stood inside the gate.
 I walked over to study it.
 The top plaque on the marker stated this was the location where the Zion’s Reformed Church once stood from 1855 to 1928.
 Beneath it was another plaque that stated the cemetery was restored during the summer of 1950 by William and David Detwiler.
 While the cemetery is known as Hickory Bottom Cemetery, it is often referred to its older name – the Reformed or Zion Reformed Cemetery.

-I found my the first grave I wanted to photograph near the fence that surrounds the cemetery.
+I found the first grave I wanted to photograph not too far from Route 36, near the fence which surrounds the cemetery.
 I had just set up the camera when a voice startled me.
 “What are you doing?”

 I turned to see two youngsters – I would guess around twelve years old – leaning against the fence only a couple feet from where I stood.
-I’m not sure where they had come from as they had not been there while I was setting up the camera.
-But they were there now, with their bicycles leaning against the fence here the entrance to the sacred grounds.
+I’m not sure where they had come from as they had not been there while I was walking to the first of the three graves.
+But they were there now, with their bicycles leaning against the fence near the entrance to the sacred grounds.

 “Photographing a couple of graves.”